backstage/backstage/docs/overview/roadmap.md

 ## Future work

-The following feature list doesn’t represent a commitment to develop and the list order doesn’t reflect any priority or importance.
+The following feature list doesn’t represent a commitment to develop, and the list order doesn’t reflect any priority or importance.
 But these features are on the maintainers’ radar, with clear interest expressed by the community.